 Our distant cousin Hugh Bland has been doing some wonderful work sniffing out the Bland family history.

-In Harrismith Granny Bland buried her husband and four of her five boys – what a tragic life.
+Hugh found out that JFA the first died on 10 September 1891 aged 55, and is buried in the lost metropolis of Senekal, Vrystaat.
+In Harrismith Granny Bland buried her husband JFA II and four of her five boys, including JFA III – what a tragic life.
 She did live long enough to know us, her great grandkids before she died ca 1960.
-We knew Bunty, the one son who outlived her, very well.
-He died in 1974 and joined his mother and father JFA II and four brothers in the family grave in Harrismith.
+We knew Bunty, the only child who outlived her, very well.
+He died in 1974 and joined his father JFA II, his mother, and his four brothers in the family grave in Harrismith.

 JFA III married Annie Watson Bain – our granny Annie Bland.
 They farmed racehorses and clean fingernails on the farm Nuwejaarspruit outside Harrismith on the road to Witsieshoek, towards the Drakensberg.
 He died ca 1943 while my Mom Mary and her sister Pat were still at school.
 Pat died in 1974.
 Mom Mary then looked after Annie until she died aged ninety in 1983.
 Mom Mary is still alive and well.
 She turned ninety in September 2018.

 ( I’m hoping sister Sheila will fact-check me here!
 Also that cousin Hugh will tell us what happened to the misguided Bland branch that didn’t go to the Vrystaat, but got lost and ended up in Zimbabwe).

 Pat Bland – married Bill Cowie; daughters Frankie & Gemma; Bill worked in Blyvooruitsig on the gold mine; Wild Coast fishing trips

 Mary Bland – married Pieter Swanepoel in 1951